 - Challenge students to serve: One year I took some students to visit a veteran’s hospital.
 The hospital requested DVDs, and so we did a DVD drive for the veterans.
 Once the students saw that they could practically make a difference, many stepped up and served.

 - Challenge students to have spiritual conversations.
 Consider taking students on to a college campus, or to visit another religious site, to have spiritual conversations with people of different faiths.
-Just prep your students carefully, and use these surveys by Brett Kunkle at Stand to Reason to start conversations.
+Just prep your students carefully, and use these surveys by Brett Kunkle to start conversations.

 - Challenge students to defend their faith.
 I love to role-play with students.
 They tend to come alive when I role-play an atheist, Muslim, pro-choicer, or a host of other positions.
 I force them to think, put them on the defensive, and provide no easy answers.
 You can also consider bringing in someone of a different faith to engage your students, but just use wisdom if doing so.